eliudio/eliud_core/README.md

 **COMMENT**

 When you make code changes, e.g. add package dependencies then you will need to repeat 2. to make your changes available on the web.
 In other words: no other steps - e.g. CORS - need to be repeated.

+We use no-tree-shake-icons during our builds.
+The icons we use in our app are configured / configurable and hence we can not use tree-shake-icons.
+More details here.

 ---